UNIONS: The impact of systematic errors on weak-lensing peak counts: Introduction

 \section{Introduction}

-Weak gravitational lensing has been used as a cosmological probe in recent years with great success e.g. with DES\footnote{\url{https://www.darkenergysurvey.org/}}, KiDS\footnote{\url{https://kids.strw.leidenuniv.nl/}}, HSC\footnote{\url{https://www.naoj.org/Projects/HSC/}}, CFHTLenS\footnote{\url{https://www.cfhtlens.org/}}.
-It corresponds to the small distortions in the images we observe of background sources (such as high-redshift galaxies), due to the deflection of photons as they pass through tidal fields in the large-scale structure (LSS) in the Universe \citep{Bartelmann_2001}.
+Weak gravitational lensing has been used as a cosmological probe in recent years with great success, for example with Dark Energy Survey\footnote{\url{https://www.darkenergysurvey.org/}}(DES), Kilo-Degree Survey\footnote{\url{https://kids.strw.leidenuniv.nl/}} (KiDS), Hyper Suprime-Cam\footnote{\url{https://www.naoj.org/Projects/HSC/}} (HSC), and Canada France Hawaii Lensing Survey\footnote{\url{https://www.cfhtlens.org/}} (CFHTLens).
+It corresponds to the small distortions we observe in the images of background sources (such as high-redshift galaxies) due to the deflection of photons as they pass through tidal fields in the large-scale structure (LSS) in the Universe \citep{Bartelmann_2001}.

-Second-order statistics of weak lensing such as the two-point correlation function or the power spectrum only capture the Gaussian part of the LSS \citep{Weinberg-2013}.
-Its non-Gaussian part, which is induced by the non-linear evolution of structure on small scales and low redshifts, contains however a wealth of information about cosmology.
-Several higher-order statistics such as Minkowski functionals (\cite{Kratochvil2012} and \cite{Parroni2020}), higher-order moments \citep[for example][]{Petri2016, Gatti2020}, bispectrum \citep{Takada2004,Coulton_2019}, peak counts \citep[and references therein]{Kruse1999,die2010,PhysRevD.91.063507,Lin_2015,Peel_2017,Martinet_2017,li2019,Ajani_2020}, the starlet $\ell_1$-norm \citep{Ajani2021}, the scattering transform \citep{Cheng2020}, wavelet phase harmonic statistics \citep{Allys2020} and machine learning-based methods \citep[among others]{Fluri2018,Shirasaki2021,2022arXiv220107771F} have been introduced in order to account for non-Gaussian information.
+Second-order statistics of weak lensing, such as the two-point correlation function or the power spectrum, only capture the Gaussian part of the LSS \citep{Weinberg-2013}.
+Its non-Gaussian part, which is induced by the nonlinear evolution of structure on small scales and low redshifts, contains, however, a wealth of information about cosmology.
+Several higher-order statistics, such as Minkowski functionals \citep{Kratochvil2012,Parroni2020}, higher-order moments \citep[for example,][]{Petri2016, Gatti2020}, the bispectrum \citep{Takada2004,Coulton_2019}, peak counts \citep[and references therein]{Kruse1999,die2010,PhysRevD.91.063507,Lin_2015,Peel_2017,Martinet_2017,li2019,Ajani_2020}, the starlet $\ell_1$ norm \citep{Ajani2021}, the scattering transform \citep{Cheng2020}, wavelet phase harmonic statistics \citep{Allys2020}, and machine learning-based methods \citep[among others]{Fluri2018,Shirasaki2021,2022PhRvD.105h3518F}, have been introduced to account for non-Gaussian information.